davidudvardy/lmi-jobstories/README.md

 A web app to store, edit and search job stories organized by products and user types.

+## TODO

+*The Road to v1.0:*
+- [ ] Simplified layout _not_ based on Bootstrap
+    - [ ] Fixed navbar at top
+    - [ ] Fixed, non-scrolling sidebar at left
+    - [ ] Job stories as rows of cards
+- [ ] We will need a new view to display a single job story only
+    - [ ] Prepare a UI view to display a single job story
+    - [ ] Create a separate `route` containing job story `id` (what about pre-filtered URLs?)
+    - [ ] Editing toolbar should only be displayed in the single job story view
+- [ ] Refined job story layout
+    - [ ] Connecting containers with pointing right sides, shadow
+    - [ ] Special layout for single view:
+        - [ ] Blocking bg layer
+        - [ ] Edit btn
+        - [ ] Close btn
+        - [ ] Forces displayed above and below (first with mock data)
+        - [ ] Forces stored and served from DB
+        - [ ] Display product and usertypes as tags
+    - [ ] Special layout for editing view:
+        - [ ] New job story floating btn
+        - [ ] Adjusted editing layout (separated cards)
+        - [ ] Save & Dismiss btns
+        - [ ] Editable forces
+        - [ ] Add new force
+        - [ ] Define/Edit product
+        - [ ] Add new usertype
+        - [ ] Remove usertype

+*Future feature ideas:*
+- Instant search in existing context/motivation/outcome cards while creating new (card spinner selector)
+- Ability to add videos with timecode
+- Authentication and sharing (add/remove editor accounts, anonymous link based sharing for viewing only, job story has author)
+- Teams: editors belong to teams, can start serving external teams
+- Built-in tips to write job stories while editing
+- Stats for teams: most viewed products, job stories, authors, etc.

 ## Local development

 Figure out your [connection string](https://github.com/iceddev/pg-connection-string) to your postgres instance.
 You'll need it at step `4`.
 Check https://postgresapp.com/ if you want to install Postgres to your Mac.